UTNuclearRoboticsPublic/multimodal_resolution_ar/README.md

 The HoloLens uses visual marker information (b) and voice commands to generate a prompt in a string format, which is then sent to the gpt_parser_node through the `/command` topic.
 The node appends a few examples to the prompt and sends the request to the GPT model.
 It takes some time for the model to generate an output, and once it is ready, a sequence of blocks is spawned on the HoloLens, representing the UMRF Graph as feedback, with a combination of `navigation`, `manipulation`, and `take_photo` actions.
 The robot should start executing the graph.
 Each block is highlighted with a different color based on the state of execution. (c)

 [<img src="GPT_Parser_AR_Demo.png" height="480"/><br/>](https://github.com/UTNuclearRoboticsPublic/multimodal_resolution_ar/blob/main/Demo%20Setup.png)

+For more information about the Prompt Experiments and dataset construction, please refer to the [github repo](https://github.com/temoto-framework/gpt_umrf_parser/tree/selma-devel)